 At GIS, we recognise that inquiry based teaching and learning often requires students to construct and synthesize information obtained from multiple sources, including using information technology.
-By requiring students to acknowledge their sources fairly, the school helps them "act with integrity and honesty"1.
+By requiring students to acknowledge their sources fairly, the school helps them "act with integrity and honesty".
 IB students who are principled understand these sources represent the intellectual work of others.

-Parents, students and teachers have a joint role in helping students demonstrate academic honesty.
+Parents, students, teachers, the Librarian and school administration have a joint role in helping students demonstrate academic honesty.

 - (a) Parents can actively support their child's approach by: - offering to proof-read work, checking that references/ materials are acknowledged.
 This kind of support shows your children you are interested in their education.
-But if they don't want your help, respect that choice. - recognising that the assignment/ task is ultimately your child's responsibility.
-Very occasionally parents 'help' by doing assignments for their child.
+But if they don't want your help, respect that choice. - recognising that the assignment/ task is ultimately your child's responsibility. ery occasionally parents 'help' by doing assignments for their child.
 Students placed in this situation are being asked to participate in a lie.
-Like all great life events, becoming educated is a personal journey. - praising the effort your child makes, not the results. - (b) Students are responsible for:
+Like all great life events, becoming educated is a personal journey. - praising the effort your child makes, not the results.